devATdbsutdio/watch_firmware/README.md

 	Setup pin for the button as INPUT_PULLUP (Using PORT manipulation)

 	Set all other unused pins as INPUT_PULLUP.

+	Read the delay from EEPROM for which the uC should stay ON (after power loss, otherwise this info is lost)

 	start timers (we are going to avoid delay() ofc)